 The reasons for the series appealing to teenagers and adults all across the world are given by fans as many: creative animation, catchy music, an upbeat setting, pop culture references, appealing and fleshed-out characters and more.
 War Horn says, “’You know a show is special when it’s able to steal a smile from kids,teens and adults alike.
 It has something for everyone ”

-Currently, My Little Pony: Friendship is Magic has aired 140 episodes and sixth season finale airs later this month on what is now known as the Discovery Family Network.
-The fanbase shows no sign of shrinking, as it airs its sixth season, with a seventh season already confirmed by the network.
-A wide-release theatrical movie is also being produced for a planned 2017 release.
+Currently, My Little Pony: Friendship is Magic has aired 165 episodes and sixth season finale airs later this month on what is now known as the Discovery Family Network.
+The fanbase shows no sign of shrinking, as it airs its seventh season, with a eight season already confirmed by the network.
+A wide-release theatrical movie was just released in theaters, My Little Pony: The Movie.

 While to some it is a fun show to enjoy on Saturday mornings, to others, My Little Pony: Friendship is Magic is life-changing.
 Cole Waller explains, “Before I became a fan of the show I was very much a cynical and depressed person, this show and fandom behind it actually changed my life for the best.”